php-enqueue/enqueue-dev/docs/contribution.md

 When you try to commit changes `php-cs-fixer` is run.
 It fixes all coding style issues.
 Don't forget to stage them and commit everything.
 Once everything is done open a pull request on official repository.

+## WTF?!

+* If you get `rabbitmqssl: forward host lookup failed: Unknown host, wait for service rabbitmqssl:5671` do `docker-compose down`.

 [back to index](index.md)